streetstreet0/Snake-in-Rust/README.md

 # Snake-in-Rust

 ## Description
-This project was done for my Master's of Software development.
+This project allows you to play snake in the terminal.
+It was done for my Master's of Software development.
 It was an individual project that was done in a week with no prior knowledge about Rust.

 ## Installation
 See the rust book for details on how to install and run a Rust program. https://doc.rust-lang.org/book/